Review by Frank Plowright

 Tardi junior presents himself as a schoolboy extemporising around conversations about his father’s wartime experiences, conversations they no doubt once had, the younger Tardi with the benefit of hindsight all the while judging his father who volunteered for the army.
 The first third of the book takes the form of this questioning and response, first concerning family history, then René’s brief experiences in the tank corps before his capture.
 The remainder is the dehumanising life in the prisoner of war camp.
 Tardi’s compression of time is excellent.
 He extensively details the tedium where tiny variations count, and René’s brief period as a farm labourer.
 So much is packed in, the routine utterly dull without hope of escape, the constant hunger, and the absolute power the Germans had, yet two-thirds of the way through the page count it’s revealed what’s been read covers just the first seven months of René’s experience.
 He’d endure another four years.
 The younger Tardi continues to question, enquiring about inconsistencies in his father’s narrative, sometimes receiving an answer, sometimes noting questions he never asked, to which there is no answer.

-This is only the first part of René Tardi’s reminiscences, taking him to 1945 and the camp evacuation, with a second volume to follow chronicling his eventual journey home.
+This is only the first part of René Tardi’s reminiscences, taking him to 1945 and the camp evacuation, with The Return Home chronicling his eventual journey back to France.
 Distanced by decades, such first hand recollections have become rarer, now having a greater power than had Tardi started work in the 1980s, particularly as his own questioning presence echoes the even more harrowing memories of Maus.
 It’s not as consistently distressing as Maus, but I, René Tardi is a touching and humane read, more compellingly drawn.
 Too many comic creators have a golden period and then tail off.
 That’s not Tardi.